 I shrugged my shoulders and said okay, not really expecting anyone would answer, it was almost 5:00pm.
 But sure enough, someone picked up on the other end & said they’d send an agent right over.
 My sister’s curiosity would be sated, at least.

 I suppose you can guess what happened next; 20 minutes later, a graying yuppie around my age showed up, clipboard in hand & jangle of keys, and took us into the Tiffany.
 I noted the large, expansive lobby.
 It was empty but very clean.
 Jay (the agent) said “They just remodeled this, they’re going to put in some new furniture down here too.”
 We go in, head to a nearby elevator, and he presses the button for the 4th floor.
 We followed him into two apartments that were remodeled from top to bottom, modern, immaculate & absolutely perfect.

 After we picked our respective chins up from the floor, opened various closet & kitchen drawers (and I ran the water in the bathroom & kitchen) we thanked him profusely for his time and happily headed home, talking excitedly all the way.
 I got up early this morning, spent nearly TWO HOURS filing out various credit & rental applications, then sat here biting my nails until 1:30 waiting for a response.
-I was finally approved, will be moving in on April 1 & that’s no April Fools joke!
+I was finally approved, will be moving in on or around April 1 & that’s no April Fools joke!